PaponAhasan/Computer-Science-Subjects/PHP/PHP Advanced/File.md

 w - Erases the contents of the file or creates a new file if it doesn't exist.
 File pointer starts at the beginning of the file a - The existing data in file is preserved.
 Creates a new file if the file doesn't exist.
 File pointer starts at the end of
     the file.

+fopen() - used to open files
+readfile() - open up a file and read its contents. fread() - reads from an open file. fclose() - used to close an open file. fgets() - used to read a single line from a file. fgetc() -  used to read a single character from a file. feof() - checks if the "end-of-file" (EOF) has been reached. fwrite() -
 ```
 ```
 # webdictionary.txt